tock/tock/doc/reference/trd-appid.md

 incrementing counter that the Credentials Checking Policy checks for uniqueness (skipping values already in use if it loops around).

-**Locally Unique Application Identifier**: a special kind of Application Identifier that is by definition unique from all other Application Identifier.
+**Locally Unique Application Identifier**: a special kind of Application Identifier that is by definition unique from all other Application Identifiers.
 Locally Unique Application Indentifiers do not have a concrete value that can be examined or stored.
 All tests for equality with a Locally Unique Application Identifier returns false.
+Locally Unique Application Identifiers exist in part to be an easy way to indicate that a process has no special privileges and its identity is irrelevant from a security standpoint.

 **Short ID**: a 32-bit compressed representation of an Application Identifier.
+Application Identifiers can be large (e.g., an RSA key) or expensive to compare (a string name); Short IDs exist as a way for an Identifier Policy to map Application Identifiers to a small identifier space in order to improve both the space and time costs of checking identity.

 In normal use of Tock, a software tool running on a host copies TBF Objects into an application flash region.
 When the Tock kernel boots,